muratk5n/thirdwave/en/index.md

 ---

 Termux (Unix on Droid) OS related problems are apparently past OS 11.
-Imma give it another shot.
+Imma give it a shot on a Lenovo tablet.
 Running elisp, py, rust on mobile is a major plus. \#geek

 ---